scikit-build/scikit-build-core/docs/configuration.md

 ```

 In your `pyproject.toml`, you can specify the special string
-`"build-system.requirements"`, which will read the minimum version from your
+`"build-system.requires"`, which will read the minimum version from your
 build-system requirements directly; you must specify a minimum there to use this
 automatic feature.